MicrosoftDocs/security/zero-trust/adopt/identify-protect-sensitive-business-data.md

 - Inventory your data.

-  First, take stock of where all your data resides.
-This can be as simple as listing the apps and repositories with your data.
-After technologies like sensitivity labeling have been deployed, you may discover additional locations where sensitive data is being stored.
+  First, take stock of where all your data resides, which can be as simple as listing the apps and repositories with your data.
+After technologies like sensitivity labeling have been deployed, you may discover other locations where sensitive data is being stored.
 These locations are sometimes referred to as dark or grey IT.
 It’s also helpful to estimate how much data you plan to inventory (the volume).
-Throughout the recommended technical process, you will use the tool set to discover and identify business data.
+Throughout the recommended technical process, you'll use the tool set to discover and identify business data.
 You’ll learn what kinds of data you have and where this data resides across services and cloud apps, enabling you to correlate the sensitivity of the data with the level of exposure of the locations in which it is present.
 For example, Microsoft Defender for Cloud Apps helps you identify SaaS apps you might not have been aware of.
 The work of discovering where your sensitive data resides begins in Stage 1 of the technical implementation and cascades through all four stages.
 - Document the goals and plan for incremental adoption based on priorities.

   The four stages recommended represent an incremental adoption plan.
 Adjust this plan based on your organization’s priorities and the composition of your digital estate.
 Be sure to take account of any timeline milestones or obligations for completing this work.